qizixinge/PNLM-PCA/README.md

 - 11.`psnrall.m`: A MATLAB function which is used to find the optimal value of (d, M, w, \$\tau\beta\$, T) in the NL-PCA filter.

-- 12.`bm4dw.m`: A MATLAB function which serves as the powerful auxiliary tool mentioned in the paper.
+- 12.`bm4dw.m`: A MATLAB function that performs Wiener filtering in BM4D.

-- 13.`bwp.m`: A MATLAB function that shows the new collaborative algorithm proposed by us.
+- 13.`bwp.m`: A MATLAB function that realizes a hybrid algorithm that replaces the hard thresholding stage in BM4D with NL-PCA filtering.

 - 14.`NLPCApso.m`: A MATLAB function which is the adaptation of NL-PCA filter for the PSO algorithm.